NavidRohim/JMWS/notes.md

 - Elusive bug where a NullPointerException is thrown while trying to delete shared waypoint on shared user client.

 ### LAN bugs
-- Handshake fails due to new config value
+- ~~Handshake fails due to new config value~~ Resolved.
+Update old config with new
+- Players cant receive share requests.

 # Fixed bugs
 - Fixed bug where a shared users waypoints would not be deleted if the owner deleted the waypoint via /jmws clearAll